suhanree/network-recommender/README.md

 We already know the answer.
 The answer is yes; because we tend to become friends with similar people, or we become similar with friedns by interacting with them, and sharing information with them.
-This is a well-known and obvious problem, and I believe many computer scientists and data scientists have been tackling this problem in academia and industry for sevaral years now[1-3].

 Then the next question is: how do we incorporate network information into recommenders?
 Here I implement
-and analyze the simplest approach of using past ratings of friends for predicting ratings (we may call it *network filtering*).
+and analyze the simplest approach of using past ratings of friends for predicting ratings
+(we may call it *network filtering*, or NF).
 <!---
 {% include figure.html src="fig/net_rec2.png" caption="Fig.1.
 Schmatic diagram
     describing the model" %}